-Ramp Down/Shut Down Communications
+Ramp Down/Shut Down Communications (Updated 09/21)

-• The Emergency Closing Communications Plan will be deployed if the Campus Coordinator has determined a ramp down or shut down of the campus is necessary.
+- Updated 09/21: The Emergency Closing Communications Plan will be deployed if a ramp down or shut down of the campus is deemed necessary (as per CUNY guidelines).

 - The Campus Coordinator will communicate the decision to scale back or close operations to Communications Team.

-- The Communications Team will prepare communications to the campus community aligned with other COVID-19 messaging.
+- Updated 09/21: The Communications Team will prepare communications to the campus community aligned with other COVID-19 messaging and in consultation with CUNY Central Office.
 This message will provide details on the closure (date, location) and relevant operational changes.

 - Partial and Full Closure communications may include but are not limited to:

 - o CUNY Alert

-- o Top banner on Hostos homepage
+- o top banner on Hostos homepage

-- o hostos.cuny.edu/ready
+- hostos.cuny.edu/ready

 - o distribution list email to faculty, staff, students

 - o email/text messages via Hobsons, Succeed@Hostos to students

 - o email to CEWD students

-- o Social media
+- o social media

 - Instagram

 - Facebook

 - Twitter

-- Automated message on main phone line
+- o automated message on main phone line